Types of Locks on the market

-There are many types of lock for various doors on the market today. here is a guide to the different types of locks available.
+There are many types of locks for various doors on the market today.
+Below is a guide to the different types of locks available on the market today.

 A Guide To The Different Types Of Locks Available on the Market

 A mortice lock is fitted inside the door edge and frame to give a flush finish instead of being surface mounted.
 They are normally suited to work with wooden doors.
 Installing a mortice lock makes it difficult for intruders to force open, as most of the lock mechanism is secured with in the door and frame.
 There are a range of security levels available, Your home insurance policy may ask for your locks to comply with BS standard BS3621.
 A mortice lock can be fitted with a key to both lock and open it or with a thumbturn.

 Nightlatches are fitted surface mounted on wooden and metal doors.
 There are a range of security levels available from a standard nightlatch to a deadlocking nightlatch complying with BS3621.
 Some Nightlatches can be used electronically which remotely releases the latch or deadbolt from the strike plate.
 Many Nightlatches allow for the user to change keys in case of lost keys, stolen keys, etc. by simply changing the lock barrel.
 We recommend that you have a deadlock fitted to work alongside a nightlatch as a nightlatch alone is not considered secure